ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

       `(1..r)`.
 We'll only commit if our information level exceeds this.
     * BTW, process one is going to pick the level for global use.
+        * I think, if you want all the processes to be symmetric, you can have them radnomly generate IDs to see who will get to be process 1.
+        * But I think maybe that doesn't matter, since we're assuming the size of the network is known.
 * I claim this has an error rate of `1/r` for any adversarial strategy of disrupting messages.
 (Adversary can't read messages).
     * Basically, each message the adversary kills reduces the max